OPQAM/Pocket-Lab/README.md

 I'm doing this while I practice and learn stuff for the CCNA exam.

 The idea is to create a single .pkt file (Packet Tracer file) which contains a single network I build upon.
-I'll losely follow through Jeremy's IT Lab for the CCNA:
+I'll loosely follow through Jeremy's IT Lab for the CCNA:

 https://www.youtube.com/watch?v=H8W9oMNSuwo&list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ&index=1